 Stakeholder pensions are a type of personal pension.
-They have to meet certain standards to ensure they’re flexible and have a limit on annual management charges.
+They must meet certain standards to ensure they’re flexible and have a limit on annual management charges.
 The minimum payments are also low and you can stop and re-start payments whenever you wish.

 How stakeholder pensions work

-The value of your pension fund will be based on how much you have contributed and how well the fund’s investments have performed.
+The value of your pension fund will be based on how much you have contributed, the charges and how well the fund’s investments have performed.

-It is best to make regular contribution payments if you can, but you can stop payments for a while if you need to without it costing you anything.
+It is best to make regular contribution payments if you can, but you can stop payments for a while if you need to without penalty.
 However, that will mean you have a smaller pension fund unless you make extra payments later.

 How stakeholder pensions differ from other personal pensions

-By law stakeholder pensions must meet a number of minimum standards to make sure they offer value for money, flexibility and security.
+By law stakeholder pensions must meet several minimum standards to make sure they offer value for money, flexibility and security.
 The standards include: